LukeGrahamLandry/franca/devlog.md

+## (May 20)

+- have @match fill in argument types since it knows from the varient name
+- want to add escape chars in strings by just having the parser emit calls to a comptime function. but to pass that to .char(), which you often want to do, need to save a way of saying that function should be constant folded.

+## (May 19)

+- use bit set for func flags. make some other structs smaller
 - got rid of ::F64, ::Heap. ::Bool, and ::Symbol Value varients, because the compiler doesn't care about them other than type.

 ## (May 18)